-If visits to your physical locations—like hotels, auto dealerships, restaurants, and retail stores—are important to your business, you can use conversion tracking to help you see how your ad clicks and viewable impressions influence store visits.
+If visits to your physical locations—like retail stores, restaurants, auto dealerships, and grocery stores—are important to your business, you can use store visits conversion tracking to help you learn how your ads influence store visits.

-- See which campaigns, keywords, and devices drive the most store visits to your business
+- Report: Understand which campaigns, keywords, and devices drive the most store visits to your business.

-- Understand your return on investment (ROI) and make more informed decisions about your ad creatives, spend, bid strategies, and other elements of your campaigns
+- Value: Set a store visit conversion value to understand your full return on investment (ROI) and make more informed decisions about your ad creatives, spend, and bid strategies.

 How it works